 As well as two lessons of PE each week, provision of quality resources ensure that break times are exciting and highly active.
 Since the leasing of the school minibus we have been able to provide intensive, additional swimming lessons for those children in Upper Key Stage 2 who are non swimmers.

-We have 2 sports halls and a large multi-sports area which includes an artificial all-weather grass pitch for ball skills and a 4 lane running track around the outside, which was installed in 2013.
+We have 2 sports halls and a large multi-sports area which includes an artificial all-weather grass pitch for ball skills and a 4 lane running track around the outside.
 A multi skills area completes the large playground, making it a fabulous resource for PE lessons.
 In addition we have 2 playgrounds for our Foundation children and a Key Stage 1 playground and field.
 Our Pupil Playground Committee were responsible for planning then tendering with companies to develop two other outside spaces, in order to further extend the pupils’ choice of activities.
 As a result of this work we have an extremely popular climbing facility in place now.

 Links with other schools & Inter-School Competition

 The purchase of a school mini-bus has meant that we can now involve our children in as many competitions as possible.
 We believe this is important not only for the development of sporting skills but to help boost confidence, raise self-esteem and generate the pride that comes with representing your school.
 We have strong ties with the local professional rugby organisations and compete in their tag rugby events throughout the year.